 Rebranding ranges from the look and feel of a company's individual brands to the restructuring of its entire corporate identity.
-In this article, we present three rebranding examples that illustrate why rebranding is necessary, potential pitfalls, and how technology can help streamline the process.
+In this article, we present three rebranding examples that illustrate why rebranding is necessary, its potential pitfalls, and how technology can help streamline the process.

 Suitable rebranding at the right time provides many opportunities.
 Your brand can be modernized, your external image adapted, and your corporate identity revised.
 The rebranding process should always be well thought out - an ill-considered rebranding can damage your brand.
-This article shows you some examples of how rebrandings can look like and how they can overcome the challenges that arise.
+This article shows you some examples of what rebrandings can look like and how they can overcome the challenges that arise.

 Looking at Microsoft, it's clear that rebranding doesn't always require a complete restructuring of external communications.
 For example, Microsoft renamed its search engine from "Bing" to "Microsoft Bing" in 2020, making it clear that the search engine belonged to the Microsoft group.
 At the same time, they adjusted the product logo to better fit Microsoft's corporate design.
 This rebranding example was quiet, so it was not explicitly communicated by Microsoft.
 The logo is very close to the logo of the entire corporation and thus fits seamlessly and unobtrusively into the corporate design.
 However, the logo’s stylized lowercase "b", a previously central identifying feature and design element, disappeared.

 It’s not only with Bing that we can see a trend towards emphasizing Microsoft as a brand.
 In 2020, Microsoft's productivity solution was also rebranded from "Office 365" to "Microsoft 365".
 However, since Office 365 is a service with paying users, Microsoft communicated this rebranding publicly.
-Microsoft also restructured their general range of services so that Microsoft 365 offers additional functions compared to Office 365.
+Microsoft also restructured its general range of services so that Microsoft 365 offers additional functions compared to Office 365.

 In addition to individual brands and services, the Microsoft logo itself has changed over the years.
-Here, the necessity of rebranding becomes very clear: the original company logo from the 70s would simply no longer fit an innovative technology company of today.
+Here, the necessity of rebranding becomes very clear: the original company logo from the 70s would simply no longer fit the innovative technology company of today.

 Tropicana demonstrates that rebranding is always a risk.
-Tropicana is a brand of PepsiCo and mainly known for its orange juice.
+Tropicana is a brand of PepsiCo and is mainly known for its orange juice.
 In early 2009, they decided to change the print on the beverage carton for the North American market.
 The iconic design of an orange with a straw was replaced with a more modern, minimalist look.